Republican Karen Handel defeats Democrat Jon Ossoff in Georgia special election

 From day one, Ossoff had a very narrow target to hit while Handel had more room for error in this longtime GOP stronghold.

-He had to hunt for every Democratic vote in these wealthy suburbs once represented by Newt Gingrich, and needed to pick off some Republicans and Independents too boot.
+He had to hunt for every Democratic vote in these wealthy suburbs once represented by Newt Gingrich, and needed to pick off some Republicans and Independents to boot.

 As skeptical as these generally well-educated Republicans have been about Trump, many were even more reticent to vote for a Democrat — even one who presents as moderately and even-tempered as Ossoff.